Unite the Right (Canada): Provincial 'Unite the Right'

 The term 'Unite the Right' has been used to describe the union of centre-right parties in provinces with a strong New Democratic Party (NDP).
 United in one right-leaning party, individuals who would vote either Liberal or Conservative federally have joined at different occasions to stop the left-leaning NDP.
 Examples of this are the Liberal Party of British Columbia and the Saskatchewan Party.

+In British Columbia, there was a Liberal–Conservative alliance from 1941 to 1951 aimed at stopping the rise of the Co-operative Commonwealth Federation.

+The coalition was dissolved by the Liberals in 1952.
 Historically, the British Columbia Social Credit Party was British Columbia's right-leaning coalition party between 1952 and 1991.
-In 2004, the British Columbia Unity Party and British Columbia Conservative Party entered into unsuccessful merger negotiations.
+In 2004, the British Columbia Unity Party and British Columbia Conservative Party alongside other right-leaning parties entered into unsuccessful merger negotiations.
+Between 2022 and 2023 the Liberal Party changed their name to BC United and changed the colours of the party teal and pink.

 In Alberta, the Alberta Party Political Association, known in its short form as the Alberta Party, began as an alliance of the Social Credit Party of Alberta, Western Canada Concept, and the Heritage Party of Alberta in 1986.
-In 2006 the Alberta Alliance entered into merger negotiations with the Alberta Party and the Social Credit Party.
+In 2006, the Alberta Alliance entered into merger negotiations with the Alberta Party and the Social Credit Party.
 The Social Credit Party terminated merger discussions, the Alberta Alliance merged with the Wildrose Party of Alberta to create the Wildrose Alliance, and the Alberta Party has shifted to become a centrist party.
 In 2017, the renamed Wildrose Party and the Progressive Conservative Association of Alberta merged to form the United Conservative Party.

 In the 1970s, the Social Credit Party of Saskatchewan merged into the Progressive Conservative Party of Saskatchewan.
 Eventually members of the Saskatchewan Liberal Party and the Progressive Conservatives united to create the Saskatchewan Party.

-From 1936 to 1970 the Union Nationale in Quebec was a coalition party of right-wing Liberals and Conservatives.
+From 1936 to 1970, the Union Nationale in Quebec was a coalition party of right-wing Liberals and Conservatives.

+In August 2024, prior to the 2024 British Columbia general election, BC United suspended their election campaign and withdrew all their candidates to endorse the Conservative Party of British Columbia.

+BC United leader Kevin Falcon claimed that the decision was necessary to prevent vote-splitting that would ultimately benefit the governing New Democratic Party.
+A number of BC United candidates ran under the Conservative party banner and were elected.
+However, the Conservatives were unable to form government in the subsequent election, as the BC NDP were able to retain a bare majority.